 As a large municipality, Lyngby-Taarbæk’s print infrastructure serves thousands of end-users across ninety locations.
-The municipality operates two networks, one for administrative functions which includes the town hall - this equates to around 4,000 end-users, and the second, serving the region’s educational establishments, which caters for around 1,000 teachers, and up to 7,000 students.
+The municipality operates two networks, one for administrative functions including the town hall which equates to around 4,000 end-users, and the second, serving the region’s educational establishments, catering to around 1,000 teachers, and up to 7,000 students.

-Other key features included HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance,and ability to achieve role-based permissions through integration with LDAP.
+Other key features included HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance, and the ability to achieve role-based permissions through integration with LDAP.

-User-centricity is a high priority for the IT department.
-It was looking for a flexible solution to manage the print infrastructure across all domains.
-Other drivers included the requirement to provide end-users with unified access to printers, enabling them to release print jobs at any device, regardless of their location .
+User-centricity is a high priority for IT.
+They were looking for a flexible solution to manage the print infrastructure across all domains.
+Other drivers included the requirement to provide end-users with unified access to printers, letting them release print jobs at any device, regardless of their location.

 Requirements for print functionality vary from location.
 For example, childrens’ day care centres often take photos while out on field trips and require the ability to print directly from devices; many schools operate a BYOD policy and need a secure, mobile print solution, there is also demand for functionality that supports web upload to print.